AngelusGi/mobileProgrammingExam/README.md

 <br/>

 ## Features in version 1
-- Download text's song for offline use
+- Download text's song for offline use on SQL Lite